4teamwork/vue-drop-zone/README.md

 - entered: Triggers when the mouse pointer enters the dropping area
 - left: Triggers when the mouse poiter has left the dropping area
 - dropped: Triggers when the files are dropped
+- success: Triggers when the upload successfully finished
+- error(File file): Triggers when the upload fails.
+Also provides the file that failed the first as an event argument.

 ## Development
 ```